Chart Color Schemes

 Centennial Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Centennial Park (NSW) is estimated at around 2,320, reflecting an increase of 95 people since the 2021 Census.
-This growth represents a 4.3% increase from the previously reported population of 2,225.
-The current resident population estimate of 2,316 was inferred by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This population level equates to a density ratio of 1,040 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Centennial Park's growth rate since the census positions it within 1.7 percentage points of the SA3 area (6.0%), demonstrating competitive growth fundamentals.
-The primary driver for population growth was overseas migration, contributing approximately 81.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Centennial Park (NSW) is around 2,320.
+This reflects a growth of 95 people since the 2021 Census, which reported a population of 2,225.
+The current resident population estimate of 2,316 was inferred from AreaSearch's examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This results in a population density ratio of 1,040 persons per square kilometer, which is relatively inline with averages seen across locations assessed by AreaSearch.
+The suburb's 4.3% growth since census positions it within 1.7 percentage points of the SA3 area (6.0%), demonstrating competitive growth fundamentals.
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods, driving primary population growth for the area.

-For projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase its population by 219 persons to reach 2,539 by 2041, reflecting an overall increase of 10.0% over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 221 persons to 2041, reflecting an increase of 9.3% in total over the 17 years.

 Frequently Asked Questions - Population